What’s the first thing that comes to mind when you provide care for a patient?

 Nobody likes to talk about money in healthcare, yet it’s an unavoidable part of the profession.
 Billing features in patient management systems help to relieve the strain of invoicing.
 Additionally, Research estimates the CAGR of medical billing software to grow at 5.1% from 2020 to 2027.

 This feature in a PMS keeps track of all previous and existing payment details.
-Along with this, it records prescription details for patients.
-Hospital billing features validate insurance eligibility when a patient checks in.
+Along with this, it records prescription details for patients and validates insurance eligibility when a patient checks in.

 The software also sends out automated payment reminders when payments are due.
 In a nutshell, a patient management system: